hsolgaard/zha-bindings-manager/README.md

 5. Drag a controller device onto a target device to start creating a binding.
 6. Select a device node, or **Explode** in the Devices view, for an endpoint-by-endpoint breakdown.
 7. In an endpoint card, select **Check supported commands** when you need to verify what that device firmware actually implements.
+8. Open the **Zigbee Capability Explorer** view to see what your own devices — or a device you're considering buying — are confirmed to support, based on scans shared by the community.

 Reading binding tables is a real Zigbee operation.
 Battery-powered buttons and remotes may need to be woken before they respond.
 When one device fails, wake it and use its individual **Rescan** action rather than scanning the entire network again.